AleksandarLilic/Cyclone_II_SoPC/README.md

 VHDL hardware accelerators design on Cyclone II FPGA with microcontroller applications written in C for Nios II core

-Homework assignmets as a part of Embedded systems design course
+Homework assignments as a part of Embedded systems design course

 Projects cover a range of applications for System on Programable Chip.
 Development board used for the project is Altera DE2 with Cyclone II FPGA and Nios II soft core.
 Every project is a two part: hardware description of CPU core with peripherals and accelerators, and C application.
 Each project has *.sopcinfo* file avalibale and pin assignments *.csv* that are used in a particular project.